-C&A is a global retail fashion company that touches the lives of nearly 60,000 employees, 1 million of our suppliers' workers and 100 million customers each year.
+C&A is a global retail fashion company that touches the lives of nearly 60,000 employees, 1 million of our suppliers' workers and 2 million customers every day.
 What we do – and the way we do it – has a significant impact on many different groups of people.
 We focus on strengthening communities, promoting positive actions and giving back to local communities.

 We seek to empower our employees to be sustainability ambassadors in our stores and enable our customers to undertake more sustainable actions.
 Our particular focus on Inspiring Women (our flagship employee engagement campaign) recognises how women are the driving force behind the apparel industry and our brand: 80% of our employees are women, and approximately the same percentage is true of the workers in our supply chain and the customers who shop with us.

 We want our customers to feel good about shopping at C&A and our employees to feel proud of our contribution to the community, society and environment.
 Our goal is for C&A to be recognised as the most sustainable retail fashion brand across our regions: something we are proud to have achieved in Brazil for the second year in a row.
 Our strong position in Germany and the Netherlands also continued and we have strengthened our performance in China, Mexico and France.

 Creating fashion with a positive impact doesn't end with our employees and customers.
 It extends into the communities where C&A colleagues, customers and garment workers live too.
 We’ll foster more sustainable lives in these communities, through safe, fair, resilient and inspiring work environments where everyone feels connected, and able to take action.

 Our customers shouldn't have to choose between looking good, feeling good and doing good.
 They deserve great fashion that's also good for the people who make their clothes, and good for the environment.
 No decision or trade-off should be necessary and at no extra cost to the customer.
 Or the people who make their clothes.